Super-Protocol/docs/docs/marketplace/limitations.md

 ## Pricing for orders

-On the testnet, you can deploy models using either Intel TDX CPUs or NVIDIA H100 Tensor Core GPUs.
+During the testnet, you can deploy models using either Intel TDX CPUs or NVIDIA H100 Tensor Core GPUs.

 Super Protocol has two types of machines: